sigp/lighthouse/book/src/merge-migration.md

 If you set up an execution engine with `--execution-endpoint` then you *must* provide a JWT secret using `--execution-jwt`.
-This is a mandatory form of authentication that ensures that Lighthouse has authority to control the execution engine.
+This is a mandatory form of authentication that ensures that Lighthouse has the authority to control the execution engine.

 > Tip: the --execution-jwt-secret-key <STRING> flag can be used instead of --execution-jwt <FILE>.
 > This is useful, for example, for users who wish to inject the value into a Docker container without